Spread the love

 The Herbert and Katherine Jacobs House is one of Wright’s most iconic residential works.
 Located in Madison, Wisconsin, this house was built in 1936 and is composed of a series of terraces and balconies that are connected by a series of pathways and steps.
 The building is known for its innovative use of space, with the interior divided into a series of public and private areas that are connected by a series of ramps and bridges.

-See also Exploring World Heritage Sites in Asia
+See also Uncovering the Wonders of West Bengal's World Heritage Sites

 The Price Tower